-I figured I’d quickly share how I easily identify planes in a split second.
-Of course there are lots of methods for doing this, but I figured I’d very briefly share mine (and maybe other hardcore avgeeks can chime in with their methods in the comments section).
+In this post I figured I’d share how I easily identify planes in a split second.
+Of course there are lots of methods for doing this, but I figured I’d share mine (and maybe other hardcore avgeeks can chime in with their methods in the comments section).

-As far as I’m concerned, the 747 will always be the queen of the skies.
-While the A380 has overtaken it in terms of size and passenger comfort, it can’t compete with the 747’s curves.
+As far as I’m concerned, the Boeing 747 will always be the queen of the skies.
+While the Airbus A380 has overtaken it in terms of size and passenger comfort, it can’t compete with the 747’s curves.
 The 747 has a full lower deck and then a partial upper deck, making it easy to identify.

 From a distance, it’s not unreasonable to think that a 767 and 777 look alike.
 I even sometimes make that mistake.
-It’s especially tricky since there’s a 767-300 and 767-400, and they’re roughly proportional to the 777-200 and 777-300 in terms of their dimensions.
+It’s especially tricky since there’s the 767-300 and 767-400, and they’re roughly proportional to the 777-200 and 777-300 in terms of their dimensions.

 What makes identifying the 767 especially tough is that many airlines have “modified” them.
 Some airlines have winglets on the 767, while others don’t.
 Some airlines have two doors on each side of the 767-300, while others have three doors.

-So let me make this very simple — at the base of each wing, the 767 has two sets of two wheels.
+So let me make this simple — at the base of each wing, the 767 has two sets of two wheels.
 In other words, on each side there are four wheels, for a total of 10 wheels on the plane (including the two nose wheels).
 Meanwhile the 777 has three sets of two wheels at the base of each wing, for a total of six wheels on each side.
 I know this might sound minor, but I’ve actually found it to be a very easy way to tell the planes apart.